gortaina/workout/100DaysOfMLCode/Readme.md

 nothing - I needed finish my homeclass - linear algebra

 ## Day 3 - 01/10/2016 - Tuesday -near 00:00 of 02/10/2016
-NLP course - learning Transformer subject, may be I can get a Optimus Prime! 👾
+NLP course - learning Transformer subject, may be I can get a Optimus Prime! ðŸ‘¾
 Toughs: I think that are advanced, so I'm going back to the basics

 <image src="./../img/0001.jpg">